-- Create opportunities for redevelopment of the plan area that provide employment opportunities for local residents, with special attention paid to workforce development and retention programs. - Ensure affordable units are built on-site rather than through payment of the citywide linkage fee. - Exploring opportunities to dedicate housing units as affordable for a time period consistent with citywide policy, potentially extending the time-frame defined by current policies.
+- Creating opportunities for development of the plan area that provides employment opportunities for local residents, with a focus on workforce development and retention programs. - Ensuring affordable units are built on-site rather than through payment of the citywide linkage fee. - Exploring opportunities to dedicate housing units as affordable for a time period consistent with citywide policy, potentially extending the time-frame defined by current policies.